 When you’re working with distributed teams, having security measures can help you prevent a data breach.
 But sometimes a breach happens anyway, and when it does, you’ll need a response plan.

-Here are a few of the scenarios where you should plan for breaches for work from home cybersecurity:
+Here are a few of the scenarios where you should plan for breaches for work-from-home cybersecurity:

-• A developer loses a device.
+- A developer loses a device.

-• An unauthorized party accesses your infrastructure.
+- An unauthorized party accesses your infrastructure.

-• A team member is ‘let go’ under unfriendly circumstances.
+- A team member is ‘let go’ under unfriendly circumstances.

-These scenarios can result in negative consequences for your business and it’s your responsibility to respond to them appropriately.
+These scenarios can result in negative consequences for your business, and it’s your responsibility to respond to them appropriately.

 Sometimes this means being ready to disable user accounts, take a server offline, or shut down production entirely.

-In essence, you’ll want to do whatever necessary to contain the breach and make certain further information isn’t put in jeopardy.
+In essence, you’ll want to do whatever is necessary to contain the breach and make certain further information isn’t put in jeopardy.

 Conclusion